cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/index.rst

     Post-run Plugins <post-run-plugins/index>

-These plugins (from Hydrator Version |cdap-hydrator-version|) are shipped with CDAP, both in the SDK and Distributed CDAP:
+These plugins (from Hydrator Version |cask-hydrator-version|) are shipped with CDAP, both in the SDK and Distributed CDAP:

 - :doc:`Action Plugins <actions/index>`